tweag/python-monorepo-example/content/blog/2021-01-29-ghc-perf-internship.md

 - **Algorithms**.
 There are a number of algorithms that do unnecessary work within GHC.
 For example, we might want to know whether there are any free type variables in an expression.
-A simple way to do this is to gather all the free variables of an expression (there is a function for that) and then iterate throught the set of variables (there is a function for that) detecting type variables (there is a function for that).
+A simple way to do this is to gather all the free variables of an expression (there is a function for that) and then iterate through the set of variables (there is a function for that) detecting type variables (there is a function for that).
 But this is madness: it allocates a ton of space in building the set, when a straightforward traversal of the expression would yield what we want,